 In addition to serving as a place of worship, many official business transactions took place here.
 Ships from various parts of the ancient world dropped their anchors and unloaded their merchandise before returning home with a fresh supply of Egyptian goods to take back with them.
 Officials collected taxes and fees, and a huge amount of value traded hands.
 The Nile was also easily defensible from this location.

 The Demise of the Temple City

-At some point in the second or third century, the splendid city sank into the depths of the sea.
-Some have theorized that the excessive weight of the city contributed to its sinking.
-The structures and religious statuary of which the Egyptians were so proud literally equalled millions upon millions of pounds.
+Beginning in the second century BCE, the splendid city started sinking into the depths of the sea.
+Some have theorized that flooding and the excessive weight of the city contributed to its sinking.
+The structures and religious statuary of which the Egyptians were so proud literally equaled millions upon millions of pounds.
 Additionally, the land under which those structures resided was in a perpetual state of flux due to the flooding common in the delta.

 As civilization evolved and the first millennium of the Common Era came and went, humanity approached the dawn of the Age of Reason when science and monotheism countered the age of gods and mythical heroes.
 It seems the sinking of this ancient Egyptian port and temple serves as a perfect metaphor for the sunset of mankind’s devotion to its old gods and reverence for ancient mythology.

 Is Atlantis Really the Greek Island of Santorini?